realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/quic/README.md

 # QUIC Entrypoints

-QUIC entrypoints provide high‑performance, censorship‑resistant access to the VPN Access Layer using UDP‑based encrypted transport.
+QUIC entrypoints provide high‑performance, censorship‑resistant access to the **network-access-layer** using UDP‑based encrypted transport.
 They are designed to mimic legitimate QUIC traffic—such as video streaming, gaming, and CDN traffic—while offering strong resistance to throttling and DPI interference.

-This subsystem includes Hysteria2‑based QUIC, obfuscated QUIC flows, and traffic‑normalized QUIC variants.
+This subsystem includes **tuic v5‑based QUIC**, obfuscated QUIC flows, and traffic‑normalized QUIC variants.

 ---